Sjord/Sjord.github.io/_posts/2016-04-22-should-passwords-be-cleared-from-memory.md

 In many other environments, the way memory is handled depends on the implementation of the runtime environment.
 This is even the case for Java, where the guideline advices to use a `char[]`.
 The guideline assumes that a `char[]` is directly mapped to memory, that there is only one instance in memory and that clearing the array also clears the memory.
 This is all not strictly specified in the Java specification, so another JVM may implement it in a entirely different way and leave the contents in memory.

 For normal web applications, don't bother with clearing memory.
 If you are building a nuclear missile launch silo, make sure to clear memory contents.
 This also means choosing a language or implementations that explicitly allows that.
-If you do implement clearing memory contents, make sure you thorougly test it by actually searching the memory for your secret.
+If you do implement clearing memory contents, make sure you thoroughly test it by actually searching the memory for your secret.

 ## Conclusion